 The expected starting date is 1 January 2017, or as soon as possible.

-The 3D geoinformation research group, part of the Faculty of Architecture and the Built Environment at the Delft University of Technology, focuses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing and implementing better systems to model 3D cities, buildings and landscapes.
+The 3D geoinformation research group, part of the Delft University of Technology, focuses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing and implementing better systems to model 3D cities, buildings and landscapes.
 It is a multidisciplinary group of around 15 people, including computer scientists, geomatics engineers, and geographers; 3 of them are tenured staff (1 professor, 1 associate-professor and 1 assistant-professor).
 It has a history of successful collaborations with the industry and the government: its research has led to software, standards and patents for the management of 3D geographic information.

 The candidate should: